Searching With Coveo

 What Counts as a Query

 Queries can take many forms, but some of the most common are:

 Search - An end user types in the search box and hits

 Enter, or clicks Submit.

 Applying filters - An end user filters the search results by selecting a tab, toggling facet values, etc.

 Sort - An end user changes the sort criteria and/or direction of search results.

 Paging - An end user resizes the current page, or navigates to a specific page of the search results.

 What Doesn’t Count as a Query

 Here are a few examples of actions that do not count as queries:

 Clicks - Clicking a search result item does not count as query.
 However, if you are using Coveo-powered listing pages, requesting the data to render such a listing triggers a search request, and therefore counts as a query.

-Query suggestions - Getting facet value, field, or Coveo ML Query Suggestions does not count as a query.
-However, selecting a rendered query suggestion triggers a search request, and therefore counts as a query.
+Query suggestions - Getting facet value, field, or Coveo ML Query Suggestions (QS) does not count as a query.
+However, selecting a rendered query suggestion triggers a search request, which then counts as a query.

-Search-as-you-type is different from query suggestions, as it requests entirely new results on each keystroke.
+search-as-you-type is different from QS, as it requests entirely new results on each keystroke.
 This means that when the search-as-you-type feature is enabled in a search box, each individual keystroke counts as a distinct query.

 You can refer to the queries per month entitlement metric to get more detailed information about what does and does not count as a query (see Queries per Month (QPM)).

 What’s a Persistent Query